ElementsProject/lightning/doc/lightning-multiwithdraw.7.md

 DESCRIPTION
 -----------

-The **multiwithdraw** RPC command sends funds from c-lightning's internal wallet to the addresses specified in *outputs*, which is an array containing objects of the form `{address: amount}`.
+The **multiwithdraw** RPC command sends funds from Core Lightning's internal wallet to the addresses specified in *outputs*, which is an array containing objects of the form `{address: amount}`.
 The `amount` may be the string *"all"*, indicating that all onchain funds